-What I love about boho is that it’s so fluid and versatile—you can put any kind of twist on boho-chic that you like, whether that’s mid-century, Scandi, Western or French provincial.
-As long as you stay true to the idea of embracing eclecticism and wild, but considered, mixing and layering, you can go as minimalist or maximalist as you like, and you’ll still have a dining room that feels boho.
+What I love about Boho is that it’s so fluid and versatile.
+You can put any kind of twist on Boho-chic that you like, whether that’s mid-century, Scandi, Western or French provincial.
+Stay true to the idea of embracing eclecticism and wild, but considered, mixing and layering.
+Then you can go as minimalist or maximalist as you like, and you’ll still have a dining room that feels Boho.

-So what’s this “jungalow” thing?
-Jungalow still celebrates colour, pattern and a casual, relaxed vibe, but it’s extra earthy or beachy boho, and it’s especially green, with an emphasis on bringing in the outdoors as much as possible.
+And what’s this “jungalow” thing you hear of in connection with Boho?
+Jungalow still celebrates colour, pattern and a casual, relaxed vibe.
+But it’s extra earthy or beachy Boho, and it’s especially green, with an emphasis on bringing in the outdoors as much as possible.
 The term was originally coined by lifestyle blogger Justina Blakeney and has been ever increasing in popularity around the world.

-So let’s take a look at 35 boho dining rooms that embody the chaotic chic of modern boho interiors.
+So let’s take a look at 35 Boho dining room ideas for how to embody the chaotic chic of modern Boho interiors.

 1. Choose natural materials

-Since a boho dining room is all about layering textures, focus on incorporating plenty of natural materials of all kinds (wood, tactile textiles, décor made from natural fibres like rattan and jute).
-This brings both cosiness and easily achieves the earthy, warm colour palette that spells boho—just have a look at this beautiful boho dining room as an example.
+Since a Boho dining room is all about layering textures, focus on incorporating plenty of natural materials of all kinds.
+Wood, tactile textiles, décor made from natural fibres like rattan and jute.
+This brings both cosiness and easily achieves the earthy, warm colour palette that spells Boho.

 2. Clash patterns

 Boho dining rooms are also signified by a bold mixing and matching of pattern.
-The easiest way to introduce pattern is with a huge colourful rug, whether something purloined from another culture or simply a contemporary rug featuring a bright and gutsy design.
+The easiest way to introduce pattern is with a huge colourful rug.
+It might be something purloined from another culture or simply a contemporary rug featuring a bright and gutsy design.

 3. Go for vivid colours

-Go boho with a palette of vibrant jewel-toned furniture and décor set against white walls for balance and to avoid completely overwhelming with colour.
-Your rug will often be the source of a kaleidoscope of rich, saturated colour, but consider also gorgeous, intensely-hued dining chairs—bonus points if they’re velvet.
-And with multiple sources of lighting like this, get a qualified electrician to do the install.
+Go Boho with a palette of vibrant jewel-toned furniture and décor set against white walls.
+This will provide balance and avoid completely overwhelming with colour.
+Your rug will often be the source of a kaleidoscope of rich, saturated colour.
+But consider also gorgeous, intensely-hued dining chairs—bonus points if they’re velvet.

 4. Have an eclectic mix of chairs

-You can also create a visually interesting, layered look with a blend of materials and finishes and an easy way to do this is to mix and match your dining chairs.
-Mismatched dining chairs also give a boho space its signature informality.
+You can also create a visually interesting, layered look with a blend of materials and finishes.
+An easy way to do this is to mix and match your dining chairs.
+Mismatched dining chairs also give a Boho space its signature informality.

-Here, a mix of timber and white chairs, together with a simple bench, create a unique idiosyncratic look.
-But the chairs are still tied together by their mid-century modern flavour.
-Have parquetry floors like this?
-Have them looking their best with the help of a specialist in timber floor polishing.
+For example, a mix of timber and white chairs, together with a simple bench, create a unique idiosyncratic look.
+But the chairs can still be tied together by their mid-century modern flavour.

 5. Add softness

-When layering your textiles, try to incorporate a variety of textures including some very very soft ones, like lambskin or a faux fur throw.
+When layering your textiles, try to incorporate a variety of textures including some very, very soft ones, like lambskin or a faux fur throw.
 Adding furry softness to chairs makes the seats comfier and inviting, but also adds overall warmth and cosiness to the space.
-And again, you can easily refresh your timber floorboards with the help of an expert—find someone who can do your floor sanding.

 6. Look for rattan chairs

-Chairs made out of any kind of natural material will speak to boho style.
+Chairs made out of any kind of natural material will speak to Boho style.
 Rattan is the organic material of the moment and even better if you can find a vintage set of rattan or wicker chairs.
-Here, the chairs were thrifted and the seats recovered in black canvas to freshen them.

 7. Have a statement end chair

-Mixing and matching chairs is very much encouraged in boho interiors and a striking way to do it is with a statement end chair.
-The retro vibe of this boho dining room is amplified with an original 1960s (but surprisingly accessible) plastic Panton chair.
-A white one would also look cool dropped into an all-white, timber-heavy dining scene.
+Mixing and matching chairs is very much encouraged in Boho interiors and a striking way to do it is with a statement end chair.
+Amplify a retro vibe with an original 1960s but surprisingly accessible plastic Panton chair.
+A white one looks cool dropped into an all-white, timber-heavy dining scene.

-Boho can in fact be polished and sleek, just stick to the classic boho elements but interpret them in more sophisticated forms, as has been done in this elegant dining room.
-A neat set of rattan, mid-century flavoured chairs perch on a slightly subdued patterned rug, then just throw in a little art and a statement plant in the corner and you have a mature spin on boho.
+Boho can in fact be polished and sleek, just stick to the classic Boho elements but interpret them in more sophisticated forms.
+Perch a neat set of rattan, mid-century flavoured chairs on a slightly subdued patterned rug.
+Then just throw in a little art and a statement plant in the corner and you have a mature spin on Boho.

 9. Have a patterned banquette

-This Parisian eatery demonstrates the relaxed but refined ethos of boho dining rooms.
-The beautiful, soft, designer pendant lamp is almost bigger than the pedestal table here!
-I like the mix of worn, weathered floorboards, with the sharp, geo patterned upholstered banquette.
-And the banana leaf plant is a welcome burst of life in the corner—did I mention you must-have plants in your boho dining room?
-It’s really kind of non-negotiable.
+Go for Parisian café style for a relaxed but refined ethos to a Boho dining rooms.
+Add a designer pendant lamp, worn, weathered floorboards, and a geo patterned upholstered banquette.
+A thriving plant makes a welcome burst of life in a corner (did I mention you must-have plants in your boho dining room?
+It’s really kind of non-negotiable.)

 10. Make it mid-century flavoured

-There’s something about mid-century modern that just goes with boho, so it’s a tried and true approach to take when styling your boho dining room.
-There’s a shared focus on materiality so you’ll find putting a mid-century spin on it will add plenty of warm woods and earthy woven materials, perfect for a boho look, while the midcentury elements add elegance.
+There’s something about mid-century modern that just goes with Boho, so it’s a tried and true approach to take when styling your Boho dining room.
+There’s a shared focus on materiality so you’ll find putting a mid-century spin on it will add plenty of warm woods and earthy woven materials.
+This is perfect for a Boho look, while the midcentury elements add elegance.